TV antennas guides include:

 There are several techniques that can be used to align the antenna:

-- Visual alignment: This is probably one of the simplest methods of aligning the antenna.
+Visual alignment: This is probably one of the simplest methods of aligning the antenna.
 When up with the TV antenna, simply point it in the direction of the television transmitter mast.
 Obviously, this required the TV transmitter mast to be visible, but if not, it is often possible to align the antenna in the same direction as other local antennas.
-This may be satisfactory in some instances.
+This may be satisfactory in some instances, but signal strengths can vary from one house to the next and with reflections often present, the direction required in one location may be different to that needed in another.

-- Signal strength meter: There are several low cost TV antenna signal strength meters that can be used.
+Signal strength meter: There are several low cost TV antenna signal strength meters or alignment meters that can be used.
 These antenna alignment signal strength meters are straightforward and can enable the easy alignment of the antenna actually at the point of the antenna if it is possible to access the cable to connect to the meter.

-These meters are very basic and measure the strength of signal across the whole TV band - they are just a simple analogue RF signal strength meter and typically they give a basic strength indication on a set of LEDs.
+These TV antenna alignment meters are generally very basic and measure the strength of signal across the whole TV band - they are just a simple analogue RF signal strength meter and typically they give a basic strength indication on a set of LEDs.
 This enables the antenna to be orientated to obtain the strongest signal.

-The signal strength meters for aligning TV antennas provide a basic indication of the strongest signal, but as they are wide band they could pick up other signals and provide a false reading.
+The TV antenna alignment meters provide a basic indication of the strongest signal, but as they are wide band they could pick up other signals and provide a false reading.
 However with a bit of intuition they can work reasonably well, although the sensitivity is limited.

 It is obviously important to know which way any antenna will have its direction of maximum gain.
 Most terrestrial antennas are based on the Yagi array.